MicrosoftDocs/winrt-api/windows.security.isolation/hostmessagereceivedcallback.md

 public delegate void HostMessageReceivedCallback(Guid receiverId, IReadOnlyList<object> message);
 -->

 ## -description

-Callback function that will be invoked when a message is sent to the Isolated Windows Environment
+**Deprecated.** Callback function that will be invoked when a message is sent to the Isolated Windows Environment

 ## -parameters

 ### -param receiverId

 GUID for message receiver.

 ### -param message

 IIterable

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples